wonsunahn/CS1632_Fall2022/exercises/Supplement4/README.md

    <img alt="Copy project key" src=img/sonarcloud_5.png>

-1. Head back to your GitHub repository again and open sonar-project.properties:
+1. Head back to your GitHub repository again and open sonar-project.properties.
+Paste the Project Key that you copied from SonarCloud after the "sonar.projectKey=" entry and then commit and push.

    ```
    # The Project Key and Organization Key generated when setting up the project on SonarQube